-- •Diné College Application - •Official Certificate of Indian Blood - •Diné College Dual Credit Request Form (Arizona, New Mexico or Utah) signed by the student, parent/ guardian and high school representative - •Accuplacer test results given by the College and with scores attached to application
+- Diné College Application - Official Certificate of Indian Blood - Diné College Dual Credit Request Form (Arizona, New Mexico or Utah) signed by the student, parent/guardian and high school representative - Accuplacer test results given by the College and with scores attached to the application

-Tuition and Fees
+Tuition and Fees for Dual Credit

 Tuition and fees are waived at the time of enrollment and registration.
-Upon completion of the Dual Credit course (s), the College requests for reimbursement from appropriate funding sources.
+Upon completion of the Dual Credit course(s), the College requests reimbursement from the appropriate funding sources.
 According to federal guidelines, Dual Credit/Enrollment students are not eligible for financial aid.